letoram/arcan/src/tools/netproxy/README.md

 to keep the connection alive and measure drift.

 ##  Event (2), fixed length
-- sequence number : uint64
+- [0..7] : sequence number : uint64
-- channel-id : uint8
+- [8   ] : channel-id      : uint8

-This follows the packing format provided by the SHMIF- libraries themselves, which have their own pack/unpack/versioning routines.
-When the SHMIF event model itself is finalized, it will be added to the documentation here.
+- [9+  ] : event-data      : special

+The event data does not currently have a fixed packing format as the model is still being refined and thus we use the opaque format from arcan\_shmif\_eventpack.

 ## Vstream-data (3), Astream-data (4), Bstream-data (5) (variable length)
 - channel-id : uint8